Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 Why FLAC?

-For YouTube and SoundCloud, FLAC conversion is primarily for standardisation and consistent tagging.
+For YouTube, SoundCloud, MP3Phoenix, zvu4no, and FreeMp3Cloud, FLAC conversion is primarily for standardisation and consistent tagging.
 It does not improve audio quality beyond the source; it only preserves what is already there.
-Monochrome downloads are genuine lossless: the FLAC comes directly from the Tidal CDN, so you get the real deal.
-If you prefer to keep the original format from YouTube/SoundCloud, disable FLAC conversion and files will be saved as-is.
+Monochrome and Soulseek may already provide proper FLAC, in which case MusicGrabber keeps the good stuff and tags it properly.
+If you prefer to keep the original format where possible, disable conversion and files will be saved as-is.

 Screenshots